alan-turing-institute/environmental-ds-book/book/index.md

 >
 > -- Nick Homer, Reviewer

-# Cite EDS Book
+# Cite EDS book

-To cite or read more references about the EDS Book project and related notebooks, see [](./cite.md).
+To cite or read more references about the EDS book project and related notebooks, see [](./cite.md).

 >
-[^license]: EDS Book notebooks are free under an [OSI-approved MIT license](https://github.com/alan-turing-institute/environmental-ds-book/blob/main/LICENSE-CODE).
+[^license]: EDS book notebooks are free under an [OSI-approved MIT license](https://github.com/alan-turing-institute/environmental-ds-book/blob/main/LICENSE-CODE).